KholdStare/kholdstare.github.com/_posts/2012-12-16-perfect-forwarding-to-async-1.markdown

 {% endhighlight %}

 Given this quick overview, it should be apparent that moves help save unnecessary copies- essential if you want to write an efficient library.
-For a more focused overview, you could also look at a <a href="http://www.cprogramming.com/c++11/rvalue-references-and-move-semantics-in-c++11.html">larger article by Alex Allain</a> about move semantics.
+This is the _"value of rvalues"_.
+For a more focused overview, you could also look at a
+<a
+href="http://www.cprogramming.com/c++11/rvalue-references-and-move-semantics-in-c++11.html">larger
+article by Alex Allain</a> about move semantics.